apesoda/sirenus/README.md

 python3 -m flask run --host='0.0.0.0'
 ```
-Sounds are read from `static/sounds/`, so put any of your desired
+Sounds are read from `static/sounds/`, put all your favorite sounds in this directory to have them show up on the board!

 ## Acknowledgements
 This project makes use of the following free (as in speech and beer) content: